threefoldfoundation/tft-stellar/scripts/analysis/readme.md

 The `conversion/tfchainbalances.py` script collects the balance on rivine of the locked addresses.
 It's being output to  `conversion/deauthorizedbalances.txt`.

 The `rivinedata.py` script combines it in the `rivine` table.

+To add the `stellaraddress` column, run the `migrationaddresses.py` script after the `issuertxs.py` script from the next steps.

 ### TFTA to TFT conversions